40843245/CSharp/third package/API/AutoMapper/AutoMapper.md

 # AutoMapper
 ## intro
-AutoMapper is a useful package that easily converts it from an instance of class to another instance of class.
+`AutoMapper` is a useful package that easily converts it from an instance of class to another instance of class.

+## creating a mapping table

-## How to create a mapping table
+### How to create a mapping table
 There are lots of ways.

-### 1th way: create a mapping table with new `CreateMap` inside new `MapperConfiguration`
+#### 1th way: create a mapping table with new `CreateMap` inside new `MapperConfiguration`
 > [!CAUTION]
 > This syntax is only supported for AutoMapper in version 5.0 (or above)